gtatters/ThermImageJ/Readme.md

 -   Exiftool.
 Installation instructions: <http://www.sno.phy.queensu.ca/~phil/exiftool/install.html>
 -   FFMPEG command line utility (static version).
 Download instructions: <https://ffmpeg.org/download.html>
 -   Perl.
 Installation instructions: <https://www.perl.org/get.html>
--   A custom perl script, provided on this github repository, which can be downloaded and placed in a scripts folder with ImageJ.
-Link here: <https://github.com/gtatters/ThermImageJ/tree/master/scripts/split.pl/>
--   ThermImageJ macro toolset.
-A text file (.ijm) containing all the macros and functions: <https://github.com/gtatters/ThermImageJ/tree/master/toolsets/ThermImageJ.ijm/>
--   Additional Look Up Tables (LUTS), popularly used in thermal imaging, available on this github repository: <https://github.com/gtatters/ThermImageJ/tree/master/luts/>
 -   Byte swapper plugin.
 Download instructions: <https://imagej.nih.gov/ij/plugins/swapper.html>
+-   A custom perl script (split.pl), provided on this github repository, which can be downloaded and placed in a scripts folder with ImageJ: <https://github.com/gtatters/ThermImageJ/tree/master/scripts/split.pl>
+-   ThermImageJ macro toolset.
+A text file (.ijm) containing all the macros and functions: <https://github.com/gtatters/ThermImageJ/tree/master/toolsets/ThermImageJ.ijm>
+-   Additional Look Up Tables (LUTS), popularly used in thermal imaging, available on this github repository: <https://github.com/gtatters/ThermImageJ/tree/master/luts>

+Note: the ThermImageJ files can be easily downloaded as a ZIP file by clicking on the green **Clone or Download** button and then selecting **Download ZIP**.
+Unzip this folder on your computer for access to the toolset, luts, and the split.pl files located in their appropriate subfolders.

 Installation Instructions
 -------------------------

--   Install FIJI, exiftool, and perl according to the website instructions above.
+-   Install **FIJI**, **exiftool**, **perl**, and **ffmpeg** according to the website instructions above.
--   Launch FIJI and follow any update instructions.
+-   Launch **FIJI** and follow any update instructions.
 -   Launch FIJI--&gt;Help--&gt;Update, allow it to update any plug-ins, then while the update window is open, select **Manage update websites**, and ensure that the FFMPEG box is ticked.
 Select **ok**, then click the **Apply** option, and restart FIJI.
-This FFMPEG is required for importing avi files created during the conversion process, although it might require that you have FFMPEG installed .
+This FFMPEG plugin is required for importing avi files created during the conversion process, although it might require that you have FFMPEG installed at the command line.
 -   Navigate to where FIJI is installed to find all the subfolders.
 On a Mac, you may need to right-click and click **Show Package Contents** to open up FIJI as a folder to reveal the various folders (macros, plugins, jars, etc..)
 -   Download the **ThermImageJ.ijm** file from this site and copy into the FIJI/macros/toolsets folder.
 -   Open the **ThermImageJ.ijm** file in any text editor, and verify the paths are properly set for your respective operating system.
 See the comments with the text file for guidance.